Flavian69/brp-1/README.md

 (EXAMPLE: I've made this script based on BRP Framework.)

 ### There will be updates?
-Yes, and will be a lot of them. :slight_smile:
+Yes, and will be a lot of them. :)

 ### There is a discord server for Support?
 Yes, here it is: https://discord.io/brp-support